vcsjones/vcsjones.dev/_posts/2016-10-17-crypto-in-dotnet-core.md

 The factory methods should always be used, when possible.
 These will always do the right thing for the right platform.

-These factory methods exist for all hash primitives, such as SHA256, AES, and HMAC functions.
+These factory methods exist for all hash primitives, such as SHA256, and also AES and HMAC functions.
 This is also true for ECDSA, and `RandomNumberGenerator`.

 The last bears having its own example, since it tends to be one of the ones people run in to the most.
 If you are using `RNGCryptoServiceProvider`, replace it with